 Through its oversight role, and through its Committees, officers and service providers, the Board performs a risk oversight function for the Trust consisting, among other things, of the following activities: (1) receiving and reviewing reports related to the performance and operations of the Fund at regular Board meetings, and on an ad hoc basis as needed; (2) reviewing and approving, as applicable, the compliance policies and procedures of the Trust; (3) meeting with the portfolio management teams to review investment strategies, techniques and the processes used to manage related risks; (4) meeting with representatives of key service providers, including the Investment Adviser, Administrator, Distributor and independent registered public accounting firm of the Fund, to review and discuss the activities of the Fund and to provide direction with respect thereto; and (5) engaging the services of the CCO, to report to the full Board on a variety of matters at regular and special meetings of the Board and its Committees, as applicable, including matters relating to risk management.
 The Treasurer also reports regularly to the Audit Committee and the Board on the Trust's internal controls and accounting and financial reporting policies and practices.
 The Audit Committee also receives reports from the Trust's independent registered public accounting firm on internal control and financial reporting matters.
 On at least a quarterly basis, the Board meets with the Trust's CCO to discuss, among other things, issues related to portfolio compliance and, on at least an annual basis, receives a report from the CCO regarding the effectiveness of the Trust's compliance program.
-In addition, the Board receives reports from the Investment Adviser on the investments and securities trading of the Fund, as well as reports from the Adviser's Valuation Committee meetings.
-The Board also receives reports from the Trust's primary service providers on a periodic or regular basis, including the Investment Adviser as well as the Trust's A
+In addition, the Board receives reports from the Irust's reports from the Adviser's Valuation Committee meetings.
+The Board also receives reports from the Adviser's Valuation Committee meetings.
+The Board also receives reports from the Adviser's Valuation Committee meetings.
+The Board also receives reports from the Adviser's Valuation Committee meetings